mihirgupte/PSCAN-Hadoop/README.md

 > X.Xu, N.Yuruk, Z. Feng, T. Schweiger.
 SCAN: a structural clustering algorithm for networks,Proceedings of the 13th ACM SIGKDD international conference on Knowledge discovery and data mining, pp. 824-833, 2007. <br />

+I have provided a sample graph network which is the [Zachary Karate Club](http://konect.cc/networks/ucidata-zachary/) graph.

 **Note:** There are slight changes in my code which are not present in the PSCAN paper, but the underlying results are same.

 ## Content